 There are also regular events such as Recovery Walk Scotland which journalists can attend to learn more about recovery.

 We recommend that journalists and editors reach out to groups and communities to learn more about their work.

-Scottish Families service directory is full of support groups, treatment services and community groups across Scotland you may wish to contact.
+Scottish Families service directory is full of support groups, treatment services, and community groups across Scotland you may wish to contact.

 6. Include more positive stories reflecting recovery, support, and lived/living experiences

-There are many people in Scotland who are happy to share their story, as they want to be able to help other people get into support and recovery.
+There are many people in Scotland who are happy to share their stories, as they want to be able to help other people get into support and recovery.
 We want journalists and editors to move beyond the urgent ask of ‘do you have a case study we can speak to today?’ towards spending time to get to know people and learn more about their experiences.